- Accessing the New Visualization Canvas

 To the left of the page, there are four menu buttons: Data, Axis, Presentation, Legends & Flyouts (from top to bottom).
-Along the top of the editor, you'll see the visualization types: Bar Chart, Column Chart, Pie Chart, Timeline Chart, Histogram, Combo Chart, Scatter Chart, and Map (from left to right).
+Along the top of the editor, you'll see the visualization types: Bar Chart, Column Chart, Pie Chart, Timeline Chart, Histogram, Combo Chart, Scatter Chart, Map, and Calendar (from left to right).

 Configure Your Visualization